Efficient learning and optimizing non-Gaussian correlated noise in digitally controlled qubit systems: Case Study 0: Comparing Gaussian and non-Gaussian, classical and quantum CA QNS protocols

 On the non-Gaussian level, we can get, for example,

-and it is easy to check the nested commutator does not vanish for $\tilde{T}\neq0$.
+and it is easy to check that the nested commutator does not vanish for $\tilde{T}\neq0$.

-The abovementioned non-Gaussian, quantum noise toy model has a Lorentzian profile classical spectral distribution with a peak at zero frequency.
-The peak frequency can be modulated by incorporating a modulation parameter $\Omega$ within $\beta(t)$, as described in \cite{DongWZ_APL} for more details.
+The above-mentioned non-Gaussian, quantum noise toy model has a Lorentzian profile classical spectral distribution with a peak at zero frequency.
+The peak frequency can be modulated by incorporating a modulation parameter $\Omega$ within $\beta(t)$, as described in \cite{DongWZ_APL} in more detail.
 By incorporating this modulation parameter, the peak is shifted to $\omega = \Omega$ without affecting other aspects of the spectral profile.

 We implement four CA QNS protocols ($K2c$, $K2q$, $K4c$, and $K4q$), with the protocol details provided in Table~\ref{tab:QNS_ctrl_other3} and \ref{tab:QNS_ctrl_k4q}, to reconstruct the spectra of noise parameterized by $\gamma = 0.02$ MHz, $g = 0.1$ MHz, $T = 4~\mu$s, $\tilde{T} = 5~\mu$s, and $\Omega/\gamma=0$.
 The spectral reconstruction results are shown in Fig.~\ref{fig:fig_case0_spectra_ALL}.
 Since the quantum spectra $\bar{S}^{(1)}(\vec{n})$ and $\bar{S}^{(1,1,1)}(\vec{n})$ are purely imaginary, we only present their imaginary components.
 In Fig.\ref{fig:fig_case0_spectra_ALL}(a), although all protocols successfully reconstruct the Gaussian classical spectra, only $K2q$ and $K4q$ can reconstruct the Gaussian quantum spectra.
 The dark quantum spectra (diagonal plaquettes) are irrelevant to $Q$ dynamics and are inherently non-learnable.
 In Fig.\ref{fig:fig_case0_spectra_ALL}(b), both $K4c$ and $K4q$ reconstruct the non-Gaussian classical spectra equally well.
 However, some classical spectra cannot be reconstructed due to their binding symmetry.
 Figure~\ref{fig:fig_case0_spectra_ALL}(c) illustrates how $K4q$ reconstructs the non-Gaussian quantum spectrum $\bar{S}^{(1,1,1)}(4,3,2,1)$.
 Crucially, all other $\vec{n}$ values correspond to dark spectra, highlighting the advantage of model reduction.
 The spectral reconstruction exhibits significant deviations from the true values, primarily because the binding symmetry with higher-order ($k=6$) spectra plays a substantial role for this type of spectra.
 To verify this, we account for the bound form and present the binding fixed true values in the middle diagram, where the deviations of estimation are significantly reduced.
 It is important to note that all protocols are subject to reconstruction errors due to their insufficient truncation.